Rupam0710/ai-cookbook/building_effective_agents/README.md

 # Usage
 result = call_llm(
     prompt="What is the capital of France?",
-    system="You are a helpful geography assistant."
+    system="You are a helpful geography assistant.",
 )
 print(result)
 ```